miscavel/ht_module_federation/REFACTOR_FIRST_STRATEGY.md

 ```

 ### The Solution: Reducer Injection & Context
-In Module Federation, you **cannot** import the `store` instance directly from another repo.
+In Module Federation, we **cannot** import the `store` instance directly from another repo.
 However, because `react-redux` is a shared singleton, Remotes can access the Store via **React Context** provided by the Host.

 #### 1. Modify Core Store (`src/Core/store/index.ts`)
 Core needs to expose a utility to allow Remotes to add their reducers.